Airports of London: Southend (SEN)

 Located in Essex, Southend Airport expanded commercial air transport operations to destinations in Ireland in 2011, and to mainland Europe in 2012 when easyJet commenced operations using the brand new terminal and railway station.
-Southend claims it only takes 15 minutes to go through arrivals from plane to train with hand luggage.
-It was the third-busiest airport in the United Kingdom from the 1960s until the end of the 1970s, when it was overtaken in passenger numbers by London Stansted Airport.
+Southend Airport claims it only takes 15 minutes to go through arrivals from plane to train with hand luggage.
+It was the third-busiest airport in London from the 1960s until the end of the 1970s, when it was overtaken in passenger numbers by London Stansted Airport.

 Southend Airport railway station is served by Abellio Greater Anglia trains, which connect the airport to London Liverpool Street station up to 8 times per hour.
 The journey to London takes about one hour.

 Other airports

-Though not generally considered London airports, Birmingham Airport and Southampton Airport have been suggested as alternative airports for London due to the existence of direct rail links serving Central London.
+Although they are not London airports, Birmingham Airport and Southampton Airport have been suggested as alternative airports for London due to the existence of direct rail links serving Central London.
 Birmingham Airport has argued that High Speed 2, once complete, would make it an attractive option for London passengers.